reiver/star-wars-toy-photography/README.md

 Let's imagine that a real human in a Stormtrooper costume is 6 feet tall.

-Then if we were to make an action figure of this 6 foot tall person at _¹⁄₆ Scale_ (as companies such as Hot Toys, and Sideshow do), then the action figure would be 12 inches tall.
+Then if we were to make an action figure of this 6 foot tall person at _¹⁄₆ scale_ (as companies such as Hot Toys, and Sideshow do), then the action figure would be 12 inches tall.

 Why?!
 Well because: 6 feet × ¹⁄₆ = 1 foot = 12 inches.